codexe-app/codexe/README.md

 ## Overview

 CODEXE is a project I started so I could experiment with building user-authenticated Amplify applications in AWS.
 It is built with Next/React, uses graphql for database calls and S3 for file storage.
-At this time you can create edit and save documents and use a AI chatbot.
+At this time you can create edit and save documents and use a AI conversational interface.

 ## Install